Dolphin2Point1/FadingFlashlights/package/README.md

 With this mod, over time your flashlight will dim in brightness.
 By default, either type of flashlight starts to fade at 50% battery, starting slowly, but dimming faster and faster over time, finally reaching no light at no battery.

+This works for the regular and pro flashlights, but might not work with flashlights from other mods.

 # Config

 ## Fade Start